hargoniX/master/thesis/thesis.typ

 )]

 For a constant without type arguments, monomorphization amounts to running $"M"$ on its type and constructors/equations.
-For a polymorphic constant $c$ with type argument $x$ we need to generate a copy for every $rho in S(x)$.
+For a polymorphic constant $c$ with type argument $x$, we need to generate a copy for every $rho in S(x)$.
 I use the notation $e[x |-> rho]$ for substituting a type variable $x$ in an expression $e$ with a ground type $rho$.
 #table(